CESNET/FlowTest/tools/ft-generator/README.md

 The max flow inter packet gap option specifies the maximum number of seconds two consecutive packets in a flow can be apart.
 In this case, no two packets in a flow will be more than 30 seconds apart.

+The payload section specifies options of payload generation, or in other words, the application level layers.
+The `enabled_protocols` option allows us to enable and disable individual payload generators.
+If a payload generator is disabled, random data is generated instead.
+In this case, we enable the generation of HTTP payload for flows that are considered HTTP traffic (i.e. TCP and port 80 or 8080).

+## Specifics of Generated Traffic

+This section describes the traffic generated for the supported L7 protocols.

+For protocols that are not in the list of supported protocols above, or in case the protocol has been disabled in the payload section of the configuration, a random payload is generated instead.

+### HTTP

+HTTP traffic is generated for flows using port 80 or 8080 over TCP.

+Generated HTTP traffic consists of HTTP/1.1 messages using the GET and POST methods.
+The method and headers are selected based on heursitics to best fit the characteristic of the flow.
+The body of the HTTP message is randomly generated.

+The following headers are supported:
+ - Accept
+ - Accept-Encoding
+ - Cache-Control
+ - Connection
+ - Content-Length
+ - Content-Type
+ - Cookie
+ - Host
+ - Server
+ - User-Agent

+Whether a specific optional header is present in the HTTP message is determined by random chance and packet size.
+Header values are typically randomly chosen from a pool of commonly used values.
+In case of the `Host` header, a human-readable domain name is generated consisting of English nouns.
+In case of the `Cookie` header, a random string of alphanumeric characters is generated.

+### DNS

+DNS traffic is generated for flows using port 53 over UDP.

+The queried domain is randomly generated from a list of English nouns ensuring human readability.
+The record type of the query and response is chosen using a heuristic approach based on size of the packets.
+A response may contain multiple resource records where applicable.
+Domain name compression may also be used if deemed viable by the heuristics.
+EDNS is automatically used when required according to the standard, i.e. for packet sizes larger than 512 bytes.

+The following record types are supported:
+ - A
+ - AAAA
+ - CNAME
+ - TXT

+_Note:_ As the size of a DNS response depends on the size of a DNS query, it is not possible to generate valid DNS traffic for all possible combinations of packet sizes.
+In such cases, random payload will be generated instead.
+This prioritizes generating traffic that is more accurate to the specified profile over always generating application level payload corresponding to the specified port, as even in actual traffic the usage of a certain port does not guarantee usage of the specific protocol.